jitbit/HtmlSanitizer/README.md

 # JS Html Sanitizer

 Very fast client-side HTML Sanitizer (front-end only, i.e. "needs a browser", won't work in `Node`) to prevent XSS and unwanted tags in UGC.
+Vanilla JS, no dependencies.

 > Please note: to prevent XSS attacks you should always sanitize input **on the server too**. *Never trust the client!*